Here, you will be able to find out more about the amazing learning taking place in Year 4.

 In Year 4, we love it when we can share successes and achievements.

-Well done to Isabelle and Olivia for their positive attitudes and Ruby and Eliza for being Class Champions!
+Well done to Eve and Reon for being Class Champions!

 We have been testing each other on our times tables using a card game called Tackling Tables.
 One child hides the answer and the other children multiply the 2 numbers on the card and shout out the answer.
 Whoever shouts out first and gets the answer right, wins the card.
 The person with the most cards at the end is the winner.